-Paul Derry began working as a source for the RCMP at just fifteen years of age when he quickly learned the benefits of playing both sides of the crime world; he had great success for many years as he played the role of both a sinner and a saint.
-In October of 2000 the career he had as a police informant/agent and a drug dealer ended abruptly.
+Paul Derry was recruited as a source for the RCMP at just fifteen years of age when he quickly learned the benefits of playing both sides of the crime world; he had great success for many years as he played the role of both a sinner and a saint.
+In October of 2000 the career he had as a police agent ended abruptly.
 A series of bad decisions by Paul and the RCMP resulted in the death of a main player in the organized crime world.
-After being arrested, Paul agreed to wear a wire among the Hells Angels to gather evidence which resulted in the arrest and convictions of all involved in the brutal killing.
+After being arrested by another police agency, Paul agreed to wear a wire among the Hells Angels to gather evidence which resulted in the arrest and convictions of all involved in the brutal killing.

 Paul was given immunity and along with his family entered Canada’s Witness Protection Program.